DFE-Digital/get-help-with-tech/docs/support/add_iss_provision.md

 ## Update the details for the ISS Provision

-Set the contact details on `lafp`:
+Interested LocalAuthorities will provide delivery details for the ISS Provision.
+This address will be used to complete the contact details for the new LaFundedPlace object:

 ```ruby
 lafp.address_1='123 Fake Street'